vinlok/vinlok.github.io/_posts/2019-03-27-Elixir-Tools.md

 <!--more-->

 ### Mix
 Mix tool is installed default during the elixir installation on Mac using Brew.
-Mix can be used for:
+Mix can be used to:

 1. Create a new project
     ```